shubhamxbajaj/Smart-Water-Controller/README.md

 * Allows users to view real-time water level graph using the app.
 * Allows users to set the desired water level by simply giving a command(shown in the working part).
 * Allows users to view real-time water pump status using the app.
 * Can be configured with Telegram messaging app to get real-time updates.

+## Prototype Requirements: ##
+* Nodemcu or Wemos d1 mini(any esp8266 based microcontrolller)
+* Ultrasonic sensor(HC-SR04 used in this prototype)
+* Computer with Arduino IDE and all the required libraries(Refer to code)
+* Micro USB Cable for nodemcu
+* 5V power supply
+* WIFI siginal till Nodemcu
+* 5V DC Relay
+* Water pump for filling up water
+* Smartphone with telegram messaging app installed
+* Jumper wires
+* Normal electrical wires